zydou/arti/doc/dev/rpc-book/src/rpc-connect-spec.md

-# Opening a connection to Arti RPC
+# Connect points: Opening a connection to Arti RPC

 ## Scope and status